absmach/magistrala-docs/docs/platform-management.md

 curl -s -S -i --cacert docker/ssl/certs/ca.crt -H "Authorization: <user_auth_token>" https://localhost/things?offset=0&limit=5&metadata={"serial":"123456"}
 ```

-If you don't provide them, default values will be used instead: 0 for `offset`, and 10 for `limit`.
+If you don't provide them, default values will be used instead: 0 for `offset` and 10 for `limit`.
 Note that `limit` cannot be set to values greater than 100.
 Providing invalid values will be considered malformed request.

 ### Removing things